auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 $V = A \times l$

 Ignore the sample output in the book.
-Use the sample below to check the correctness of your solution.
+Instead, use the sample below to check the correctness of your solution.

 ### Sample Input and Output